DIPnet/popgenDB/README.md

 	7. Chi-Square Test of Population Differentiation
 	8. Nei's Da

-3. Hierarchical Structure using AMOVA
+3. Hierarchical Structure using AMOVA (up to 3 levels currently supported)

 May want to break these functions down into component parts (the looping and stats individually for example) to make the package more flexible.